 - Project teamwork (focused on Requirements analysis+Concept design)

 - Social Event (Cruise on the Como Lake)

 Week 2 - Politecnico di Milano (Milano)

-- Lectures on: Industry case studies; I&E perspectives for SSs; Pitch creation SS demos (trip to SS installations)
+- Lectures on: Industry case studies; I&E perspectives for Smart Spaces; Pitch creation Smart Space demos (trip to Smart Space installations)

 - Project work (UX+Technology, Design; Biz plan; Pitch Preparation) Project Final Presentation